corganfuzz/brix-infra-aws/README.md

 # Mortgage Xpert

-**An Enterprise-Grade RAG System deployed via Terraform on AWS & Databricks.**
+A Mortage Expert System that uses Databricks and AWS Bedrock to provide a Mortgage Advisor to users that can be consumed via ios and android apps.

 ## System Overview

-This is a Mortage Expert System that uses Databricks and AWS Bedrock to provide a Mortgage Advisor to users that can be consumed via ios and android apps.
+**Enterprise-Grade RAG System deployed via Terraform on AWS & Databricks.**

 ### 1. System Architecture
 The following diagram illustrates the data flow and component integration across AWS and Databricks.